Triple Crown of Thoroughbred Racing (United States): Other notable achievements

 Only one horse, Alydar, placed (finished second) in all three races.
 He was defeated each time by Affirmed in 1978 by a combined margin of two lengths.
 His trainer John Veitch is the only trainer to have done this with one horse.
 In 1995, D. Wayne Lukas became the first and only major figure (owner, jockey, or trainer) to win all three Triple Crown races with different horses, Thunder Gulch in the Derby and Belmont, Timber Country in the Preakness.
 Lukas also is the only trainer to have won six consecutive Triple Crown races, adding his 1995 wins, having won the 1994 Preakness and Belmont with Tabasco Cat and the 1996 Derby with Grindstone.

 Like Veitch, only with two different horses, Bob Baffert also had second-place finishes in all three legs of the Triple Crown, both owned by Ahmed Zayat: in 2012, Bodemeister finished second in the Kentucky Derby and Preakness stakes to I'll Have Another, then Paynter was entered and finished second to Union Rags.
 Baffert and Zayat teamed up again for the 2015 Triple Crown victory of American Pharoah.

 Gallant Fox is the only Triple Crown winner to sire another U.S. Triple Crown winner, Omaha.
 Affirmed sired Peteski, winner of the 1993 Canadian Triple Crown.

 Jockey Julie Krone became the first (and currently only) woman to win a Triple Crown race when she won the 1993 Belmont Stakes aboard Colonial Affair.

 Whirlaway, in addition to winning the 1941 Triple Crown, also won the Travers Stakes that year, the first and only horse to date to accomplish that feat.
 American Pharoah, in addition to winning the 2015 Triple Crown, also won the Breeders' Cup Classic that year.
 As the Breeders' Cup was not established until 1984, American Pharoah was the first (and currently only) horse to sweep those four races, a feat now known as the Grand Slam.

+Arcangelo won the 2023 Belmont Stakes, making Jena Antonucci the first female trainer to win a Triple Crown race.